-The answer is probably different for each of us, but one thing is certain; the art of creating, when it truly comes from within, is marked by an artist’s unique stroke or character.
+The answer is probably different for each of us, but one thing is certain; the art of creating, when it truly comes from within, is marked by the creative’s unique stroke or character.
 When we consider the great masterpieces in art, music or writing, we find that we admire them “because” they stand apart.
 These great works weren’t created with the intention of emulating the work of others, stroke by stroke or note by note.
 First, the artist studied the respected work of others.
 Next, s/he learned existing, proven techniques and cultivated his/her craft.
 But only when that artist applied a very personal mark or twist of technique, through voice, stroke or composition, did that artist’s work take on a life of its own.
 Laurel Thatcher Ulrich, a professor at Harvard University, once said, “Well behaved women rarely make history.”
-I might have to add… neither do artists who stay inside the lines.
+I have to add: neither do artists who stay inside the lines.